tmarketin/Advent-of-Code-2016/README.md

 Option "-n" in echo removes the trailing newline and pipes the string into md5sum program.

-C++ versionis significantly faster, it uses the OpenSSL MD5 function.
+C++ version is significantly faster, it uses the OpenSSL MD5 function.

 Day 6: